edgedb/edgedb/docs/datamodel/links.rst

     }

-It's possible to include both links ``owner`` and ``shirts`` to a schema, making one of them a :ref:`computable link
+It's possible to include both links ``owner`` and ``shirts`` to a schema, making one of them a :ref:`computed link
 <ref_datamodel_computables>` expressed in terms of the other.

 .. code-block:: sdl